 One of vitamin B5’s most key and basic functions is to help the human body turn what it eats into fuel.
 So B5 actually helps to convert carbs, fats and proteins into usable energy.
 (19)

 Vitamin B5 helps the body to be able to effectively utilize vitamin B2 or riboflavin.

 5. Healthy Digestion

-When it comes to maintaining a properly functioning digestive system, vitamin B5 is one of the nutrients you can thank for helping to keep things healthy when it comes to your digestion.
+When it comes to maintaining a properly functioning digestive system, vitamin B5 is one of the nutrients you can thank for helping to keep things healthy.
 (20)